 The manner in which the IIA is enabling CIA candidates to earn the CIA faster is a special exam program.
 The IIA calls this program the CIA Challenge Exam, and they are offering it to accountants and auditors who already have certain other accounting certifications that are listed below.
 Therefore, if you currently hold these certifications, you can use the IIA Challenge Exam to take a faster and more cost-effective route to the CIA certification.

 The challenge exam is a single-part, condensed version of the traditional, 3-part CIA exam.
 Still, you shouldn’t find this exam to be much of a challenge at all because you’re already experienced in securing accounting certifications.
 So, if you’ve been thinking about earning the CIA, then now is definitely the time to do so.

-If you are taking the ACCA-specific version of the exam, the exam application, registration, and scheduling will begin on August 1, 2021.
-Furthermore, you must schedule your exam by the end of January 2022.
+If you are taking the ACCA-specific version of the exam, the exam application, registration, and scheduling windows end June 30, 2022.
+Then, the first attempt testing windows for candidates who applied in June are August and November 2022.